golang/proposal/design/47916-parameterized-go-types.md

-func (*Named) TypeParams() *TypeParamList func (*Named) SetTypeParams([]*TypeParam) func (*Named) TypeArgs() *TypeList func (*Named) Orig() *Named
+func (*Named) TypeParams() *TypeParamList func (*Named) SetTypeParams([]*TypeParam) func (*Named) TypeArgs() *TypeList func (*Named) Origin() *Named
 ```

 The `TypeParams` and `SetTypeParams` methods are added to `*Named` to get and set type parameters.
 Once a type parameter has been passed to `SetTypeParams`, it is considered _bound_ and must not be used in any subsequent calls to `Named.SetTypeParams` or `Signature.SetTypeParams`; doing so will panic.
 For non-parameterized types, `TypeParams` returns nil.

 When a `*Named` type is instantiated (see [instantiation](#instantiation) below), the result is another `*Named` type which retains the original type parameters but gains type arguments.
-These type arguments are substituted in the underlying type of the original type to produce a new underlying type.
+These type arguments are substituted in the underlying type of the origin type to produce a new underlying type.
 Similarly, type arguments are substituted for the corresponding receiver type parameter in method declarations to produce a new method type.

 These type arguments can be accessed via the `TypeArgs` method.
 For non-instantiated types, `TypeArgs` returns nil.

-For instantiated types, the `Orig` method returns the parameterized type that was used to create the instance.
-For non-instantiated types, `Orig` returns the receiver.
+For instantiated types, the `Origin` method returns the parameterized type that was used to create the instance.
+For non-instantiated types, `Origin` returns the receiver.

-For an instantiated type `t`, `t.Obj()` is equivalent to `t.Orig().Obj()`.
+For an instantiated type `t`, `t.Obj()` is equivalent to `t.Origin().Obj()`.

 As an example, consider the following code: